Crawron/Koel/readme.md

 ## Bugs

 - There's no /search lol
-- Off by one error in /queue (3 pages when there's 20 elements in 2)
 - Potentially unhandled stale media source links (hasn't been an issue yet, but just to note)
 - Crash in the middle of queuing a playlist leads to it queueing incompletely
 - Missing audio files' duration (direct file source) (_maybe_ won't fix)